mosaicdao/mosaic-pm/specification-discussions/20191210-consensusgateway-tasks.md

         - _feeGasLimit
         - msg.sender for sender

-4. A function to deposit MOST token on the origin chain  and mint utMOST token on the auxiliary chain.
+4. A function to deposit MOST on the origin chain and mint utMOST on the auxiliary chain.
     ```
     function deposit(
         uint256 _amount,